-- Reducing the dependency on the client; - External quality control reviews; or - Consulting a third party, such as a professional regulatory body or a professional acountant, on key assurance judgments. - 291.152 A self-interest or intimidation threat is also created when the fees generated from an assurance client represent a large proportion of the revenue from an individual partner's clients.
+- Reducing the dependency on the client; - External quality control reviews; or - Consulting a third party, such as the Institute of Chartered Accountants of Sri Lanka or a professional accountant, on key assurance judgments. - 291.149 A self-interest or intimidation threat is also created when the fees generated from an assurance client represent a large proportion of the revenue from an individual partner's clients.
 The significance of the threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an acceptable level.
 An example of such a safeguard is having an additional professional accountant who was not a member of the assurance team review the work or otherwise advise as necessary.